OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

 ## Methodology

-As a basic start, establish secure defaults, minimise the attack surface area, and fail securely to those well-defined and understood, defaults.
+As a basic start, establish secure defaults, minimise the attack surface area, and fail securely to those well-defined and understood defaults.

 Secure Product Design comes about through two processes: